A selection of all kinds of diffferent brands and types of bottled water in Thailand

 Other purification methods, such as distillation and subsequent addition of minerals ("mineralised water") that you find in other Southeast Asian countries are not popular in Thailand.

 Most bottled water you find in the shop that is not mineral water is often purified by a combination of RO and UV and/or ozone treatment.
 The 'milky' plastic bottles (often sold in a six-pack) are usually only RO treated.
+Most of the transparent plastic bottles are usually treated with purification methods other than RO, hence they are a bit more expensive, some glass bottles are RO water.

 The cheapest way to get RO filtered water is to use the water dispensers on the street, they supply 15-20 liter of water at only 10 baht or so.
 Compare that to about 36-40 baht for a 5-liter of Singha water and you can calculate the water dispensers on the street can be up to 8x cheaper (!).